 - Autologous stem cell transplantation, using stem cells from the patient

 - This type of transplant is typically not used for treating AML.

 Research to determine which patients are most likely to benefit from stem cell transplantation after their first complete remission is evolving.
 Studies show that allogeneic stem cell transplantation may benefit high-risk and intermediate-risk AML patients who have an HLA-matched sibling donor.

 Allogeneic stem cell transplantation, compared to other treatment approaches, is associated with a higher rate of side effects and mortality in patients.
 However, it may be considered for patients with higher-risk AML, based on their AML subtype and response to induction therapy.
-The decision to perform an allogeneic stem cell transplantation also depends on:
+The decision to perform an allogeneic stem cell transplantation also depends on the following: